-Most modern wheels are constructed using either steel or aluminum.
-Steel wheels are generally heavier than aluminum wheels, and are made in two pieces.
-Aluminum wheels can be constructed in multi-piece or one-piece and can be made in one of the following ways: casting, rim rolling, or forging.
+Most modern wheels are constructed using either steel or aluminum (often referred to as alloy).
+Steel wheels are generally heavier than aluminum wheels and are welded together from two pieces.
+Aluminum wheels are most commonly one-piece (but can also be built in multi-piece) and are made in one of the following ways:

 Types of Wheel Construction Options:

 Cast wheels are formed using a mold to achieve shape and form.
 Molten metal is poured into the mold.
 As the metal cools, it hardens into the shape of the wheel.
 There are different ways to cast wheels, and each has a slightly different effect.